Victorian Schoolroom Visits

 A visit to the History of Education Centre provides a unique opportunity for pupils of today to compare their own style of schooling with that experienced by pupils in the past.

 The History of Education Centre is run by a charity – The History of Education Centre (Lothian) SCIO – and receives no funding, so a small charge is made to cover costs.
-The cost is £4 per pupil for school groups (adult helpers are free of charge).
+The cost is £5 per child (accompanying adults are free).